Ahnfelt/react4s/README.md

     S.backgroundColor.rgb(255, 255, 255),
     Css.hover(
         S.color.rgb(255, 255, 255),
-        S.backgroundColor.rgb(0, 0, 0),
+        S.backgroundColor.rgb(0, 0, 0)
     )
 )
 ```

 It styles a button to be white with a black border, and black with white text when the mouse is hovered over it.
+The resulting `<style>...</style>` will be added to the DOM the first time `FancyButtonCss` used to render a component.

 # Binding it to the DOM